ghc-proposals/ghc-proposals/proposals/0000-splitting-out-stable-interfaces-from-th.rst

 It should be possible to use, for instance ``CPP``, to make ``template-haskell`` compatible with multiple versions of GHC.
 But the large interface exposed by this package makes it difficult.

-On the other hand, the small interfaces exposed by ``template-haskell-lift`` and ``template-haskell-quasiquote`` are easier to make compatible with multiple versions of GHC.
+On the other hand, the small interfaces exposed by ``template-haskell-lift`` and ``template-haskell-quasiquoter`` are easier to make compatible with multiple versions of GHC.
 They rarely change and if they don't change between two versions of GHC, then we can accommodate both versions for free.
 If they do change, then it's likely that we can use ``CPP`` to expose a shim over GHC internals giving a consistent interface.